DLimaRafael/Moonie/README.md

 Currently, as Moonie uses Local Storage to store all your data, it is limited to around 5mb, which is plenty considering it only stores text.
 Since this is a minimal software, I don't think more than that is necessary for day-to-day planning, however, I might update the codebase in the future to acommodate larger amounts of data

+I'm also aware of bugs regarding drag and drop, which is finnicky by itself, will do a major refactor of some code so it works as intended.

 ## External Tools Used

 [Flowbite Icons](https://flowbite.com/icons/)